scateu/tsv_edl.vim/README.davinci.md

  - Do the same to footage B
  - Click on audiofile, footage A and footage B. Right click - "New Multicam Clip"
    - Start Timecode: 00:00:00:00
+   - Frame Rate: 24 (as specified in `tsv2fcpxml.py`)
    - Angle Sync: In
    - Name: multicam

+ - Import multicam.fcpxml
- - Import multicam.fcpxml. **Uncheck** "Automatically import source clips into media pool"
+   - **Uncheck** "Automatically import source clips into media pool"
+   - **Check only** the bin that includes "multicam" clip.
+So that it's easier for DaVinci Resolve to select this one
  - Tada!
 DaVinci Resolve should be using your Multicam Clip named "multicam"

 ## 3. Edit!
  - On multicam pane, check 'audio only' button
  - Cmd-A on timeline
  - Option click on the good audio track.
 (Multicam Switch audio only)
+ - Lock Audio 1 Track.

 # REFERENCES